These medications work on your immune system to curb inflammation.

-There are different types of them.
-They target immune system triggers that cause joint inflammation and damage in rheumatoid arthritis.
-Each focuses on one of these things:
+There are different types.
+They target the causes of joint inflammation and damage in rheumatoid arthritis.
+Each biologic focuses on one of these things:

-T cells.
-These are a type of white blood cell and part of the immune system.
-The drug abatacept (Orencia) works in this way.
+- T cells.
+These are a type of white blood cell and part of your immune system.
+The drug abatacept (Orencia) affects them.

-TNF (tumor necrosis factor).
+- TNF (tumor necrosis factor).
 Your doctor may call these “anti-TNF” drugs.
 TNF is a chemical your body makes that causes inflammation.
-These drugs include adalimumab (Humira), certolizumab pegol (Cimzia), etanercept (Enbrel), golimumab (Simponi), and infliximab (Remicade).
+Drugs that help suppress it include adalimumab (Humira), adalimumab-atto (Amgevita), a biosimilar to Humira, certolizumab (Cimzia), etanercept (Enbrel), golimumab (Simponi), and infliximab (Remicade), or infliximab-abda (Renflexis), infliximab-dyyb (Inflectra), both biosimilars to Remicade.
 Most people take this type of biologic drug first.

-IL-1 or IL-6.
-Those are inflammatory chemicals your body makes.
+- IL-1 or IL-6.
+These are inflammatory chemicals your body makes.
 Anakinra (Kineret) blocks IL-1.
-Tocilizumab (Actemra) blocks IL-6.
+Sarilumab (Kevzara) and tocilizumab (Actemra) blocks IL-6.